Once upon a time, there was a clown. His name was Hector. That he is a clown might suggests this will have a happy tone, doesn’t it?

 “I … I don’t know,” I said.
 “I think I’d try and avoid using them at all.”

-Hector laughed at my answer – presumably at what he saw as the naïve answer.
+Hector laughed at my answer.
 “What makes you think you’d have any choice?” he demanded.
 “It’s a drug!”

 I was 15 when I took my sister along to the circus.
 It was there that we first saw the clowns, including Hector.

-My sister had been pestering me to take her ever since we first saw the posters being stuck to office windows, post boxes, phone boxes and so many other places.
+My sister had been pestering me to take her ever since we first saw the posters being stuck to office windows, post boxes, phone boxes; almost everywhere there was a flat surface.
 I didn’t need much convincing – I liked the circus – and we went to watch the show one summer’s evening.
-Many teenagers would hate to be seen out with their 11-year-old sister, but I didn’t mind – she and I had always been close, and it kept us out of the hair of our constantly-arguing parents.
+Many teenagers would hate to be seen out with their nine-year-old sister, but I didn’t mind – she and I had always been close, and it kept us out of the hair of our constantly-arguing parents.

 During the show, Hector came on the stage and immediately captivated everyone’s attention.
-He was very tall, bean-pole lanky, had a vaguely depressed air and possessed a penetrating gaze that seemed to cut through to your very soul.
+He was very tall, bean-pole lanky, had a vaguely depressed air, and possessed a penetrating gaze that seemed to cut through to your very soul.
 He brought with him onto the stage a blank piece of card, almost half as tall as him.
-His piercing green eyes scanned the audience until they rested on my sister and he motioned her to come down from the raked seating and onto the stage.
+His piercing green eyes scanned the audience until they rested on my sister.
+He motioned her to come down from the raked seating and onto the stage.

 He asked her name and wrote it on the card in large, copperplate writing – Elizabeth – then drew a tiny figure of her underneath.
 I watched Hector interact with my sister and beamed with pride.
 She handled herself extremely well, and went along with the tricks, even when I suspect she knew how they were done.
 By the time he had finished, I – and the rest of the audience – had forgotten about the card with Elizabeth’s name on.